 You Have Options

-Choosing a solar financing option might be difficult.
-Purchasing offers the most financial benefits over time, but can be difficult because a homeowner would have to pay for all of the panels and labor.
-Purchasing might be the best option for a homeowner willing to put down more cash up front, but want to maximize their long term monetary benefits.
-The solar loan is best for the homeowner who doesn’t have the money for a cash purchase, but wants to maximize their benefits from solar.
-For solar leasing, this option is best for the homeowners who don’t have the capital for a down payment.
+Choosing a solar financing option can sound difficult.
+Purchasing offers the most financial benefits over time and might be the best option for a homeowner who wants to maximize their long-term solar investment.
+For leasing, this option is best for the homeowners who don’t have the capital or credit score.
 While leasing doesn’t allow for maximum savings and profits from solar, it still reduces the homeowners’ monthly electricity bills significantly.
 However, no matter the option, the immense environmental benefits and monetary savings from solar energy are clear.